Backends

 Linux: keyboard input broken

 Allegro backend.
-Not currently compiled for nightly builds (due to a problem with the build machine) Yes No (Mac?, Linux?), Windows No
+Not currently compiled for nightly builds (due to a problem with the build machine) No (Mac?, Linux?), Windows No

 music[edit]